 Rugged Laptops vs. Consumer Laptops

-Just as you can’t compare a tractor to a sports car, you can’t compare a rugged laptop to a sleek consumer laptop.
+Just as you can’t compare a tractor to a sports car, you can’t compare a rugged notebook to a sleek consumer laptop.
 Toughbooks are all about utility and reliability, function over form.
 We’ll be the first to admit they aren’t as pretty as the latest offering Apple or the slender ultrabooks tech bloggers salivate over, but that’s not the point.
 In police cruisers, ambulances, oil rigs, submarines, excavation sites, or anywhere there’s a tough job to be done, you’ll find rugged Panasonic laptops and tablets.
 The rugged laptops we sell are ready to go to work.

 Toughbooks are by no means an alternative to high-end multimedia or gaming laptops.
 They don’t have retina displays, boutique graphics cards or speakers designed by a rap producer.
 They weren’t built to compete at performance benchmarks.
 Instead, a Toughbook’s features reflect the real world situations they’re likely to encounter.